 For each benchmark, I first pushed out a poll enabling the audience to guess the result.
 I would then push out their guesses and finally the actual benchmarks — often having a shared laugh at the accuracy, or disparity, of the guesses to the real result.
 The audience really enjoyed this and we had a ton of fun with the webinar.
 It also forced viewers to really think about the results, which I am sure enabled them to get more out of the benchmarks, and the webinar.

 Another fun way to add gamification to your webinars is by using the Q&A feature to do trivia with your audience.
 This can be done purely for fun or you can ask trivia questions that relate to your subject matter.
-It also enables you to give away prizes which people love and helps with branding.
+It also enables you to give away prizes that people love and helps with branding.

 In a recent webinar, I asked the audience a Game of Thrones-themed question (“If Jon Snow was the lead singer in a current rock band, which band would it be?”), and holy cow, the webinar exploded with engagement.
 We literally had hundreds of people send it a submission within five minutes of my announcing the question.
 Behind the scenes, I had co-workers select the best of the answers and then I picked a winner at the end of the webinar (you really want to know don’t you?
 The winner was “Imagine Dragons”).
 People really loved this and were tweeting about it for hours after.
 We sent out a t-shirt to the proud winner, and many of the viewers from that webinar have attended future webinars to have another crack at the trivia.